awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 The DB cluster returns a response for the call\.

 **Note**
-The response size limit is 1 MB or 1,000 records\.
-If the call returns more than 1 MB of response data or over 1,000 records, the call is terminated\.
+The response size limit is 1 MB\.
+If the call returns more than 1 MB of response data, the call is terminated\.

 For example, the following CLI command runs a single SQL statement and omits the metadata in the results \(the default\)\.

-For Linux, OS X, or Unix:
+For Linux, macOS, or Unix:

 ```
 aws rds-data execute-statement --resource-arn "arn:aws:rds:us-east-1:123456789012:cluster:mydbcluster" \